qiscus/qiscus-sdk-rest/README.md

 ## Search Messages

-Will get last 100 messages, if it is more than 100 result, you can get with parameter last_comment_id.
+Search results will get last 100 messages on the query keyword.

 verb: